Cognigy/Documentation/docs/en/docs/ai/xApp/build-an-xApp.md

 # Build an xApp

 To develop an xApp, utilize a collection of [xApp Flow Nodes](../flow-nodes/xApp/overview.md).
 You can build the actual [xApp Pages](overview.md#concepts) in two ways, by providing [HTML code](../flow-nodes/xApp/set-html-xApp-state.md) or by specifying an [Adaptive Card in JSON](../flow-nodes/xApp/set-AdaptiveCard-xApp-state.md).
-As an alternative for more customization, you can [create your own Node](#build-a-custom-xapp-node) by implementing and uploading an Extension.
+As an alternative to more customization, you can [create your own Node](#build-a-custom-xapp-node) by implementing and uploading an Extension.

 ## Build your fist xApp